Uvalente/CV/README.md

 ### Team-player

 Always open to listening to other people's ideas, offer assistance when needed, and collaborate with colleagues, I enjoy following or leading in equal measure.
-I always enjoyed mentoring and sharing knowledge, as well as encourage my team to feel comfortable in expressing their opinion and boosting team morale.
+I always enjoyed mentoring and sharing knowledge, as well as encouraging my team to feel comfortable in expressing their opinion and boosting team morale.

 ### Attention to detail

 Thanks to 10 years of experience in the hospitality sector, I have developed a keen eye for details, thriving under pressure, without ever compromising on quality.
-That led to enjoying debugging, a skill that I put at good use during my Flash game project, finding and fixing bugs in the gameplay and user interactions.
+That led to enjoying debugging, a skill that I put at good use during my JavaScript game project, finding and fixing bugs in the gameplay and user interactions.

 ### Adaptability